Codecademy/docs/content/css/concepts/box-sizing/box-sizing.md

   - 'paths/front-end-engineer-career-path'
 ---

 The `box-sizing` property allows us to include the padding and boarder in the calculation of an element's height and width.
-This is a slightly more advanced so no need to use it if you are just getting started to code.

 ## Syntax